-In 2012, the USDA indicated 88 percent of corn/maize grown in the country was transgenic.
-When a study found glyphosate enhances the growth of aflatoxin-producing fungi, lending an explanation for the substantial increase in fungal toxins now found in corn grown in the US, 93 the potential for large areas to be affected is plain.
+In 2012, the USDA indicated 88 percent of corn/maize grown in country was transgenic.
+When a study found glyphosate enhances the growth of aflatoxin-producing fungi, lending an explanation for the substantial increase in fungal toxins now found in corn grown in the US, the potential for affecting large areas is plain.

-Canadian Percy Schmeiser farms in Bruno, Saskatchewan, breeding and growing canola.
+Canadian, Percy Schmeiser, farms in Bruno, Saskatchewan, breeding and growing canola.
 In 1997, he found Roundup Ready canola plants growing near his farm.
 To prove this, he sprayed his nearby field with Roundup and found much of the crop was glyphosate-resistant.
 He saved this harvest separately, and intentionally planted it in 1998.
-Monsanto approached him to pay a license fee for using their
+Monsanto approached him to pay a license fee for using their patented technology without a licence.
+Schmeiser refused, claiming that the actual seed was his because it was grown on his land.
+Monsanto sued Schmeiser for patent infringement.
+The case went through the Canadian courts over several years until a Supreme Court 5-4 ruling found in favour of Monsanto.
+In 1999, Schmeiser filed a separate lawsuit against Monsanto for ten million dollars for "libel, trespass, and contamination of his fields with Roundup Ready Canola."